CSR should be a core part of any business, executives say.

 Meanwhile, Ricardo González, senior vice president for Latin America and the Caribbean at BUPA, said that his company, which sells global healthcare insurance, sees its efforts to promote better health across the globe as a sustainability effort.
 “We are encouraging people to be more active to live longer, healthier, more productive lives,” he said.

 On the other hand, José Tomás, president for Latin America and the Caribbean of fast-food giant Burger King, touted the company’s healthy menu choices as a strategy aligned with US First Lady Michelle Obama’s initiative to have kids eat right.
-“We want the consumer to have healthy options,” he said, and he mentioned that Burger King, recently acquired by
+“We want the consumer to have healthy options,” he said, and he mentioned that Burger King, recently acquired by Brazil’s venture capital firm 3G, recently introduced several healthy options such as yogurts, oatmeal and salads.

 © Copyright Latin Trade Group